MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 abstract type AbstractDecomposition{T, N} <: AbstractArray{T, N} end
 ```

 Computationally, we can think of a generic decomposition as storing factors $(A , B , C , . . .)$ and operations $(times_a , times_b , . . .)$ for combining them.
-This is what we do in BlockTensorDecomposition.jl.
+This is what we do in BlockTensorFactorization.jl.

 ```julia
 struct GenericDecomposition{T, N} <: AbstractDecomposition{T, N}